 And we hope to do this with your help.

-Primetime was created following an outpouring from industry professionals in Time’s Up UK meetings to have a centralised database of all the women working above and below the line in the industry.
+Primetime was created following an Industry-led call-to-action during Time’s Up UK meetings to have an easily accessible list of professionals for Companies and Studios to look at their hiring practices.
 No longer can we accept the excuses: “There were no female applicants for the position” and “If you get more women applying for jobs then the percentages will rise” or our favourite, “Where are all the women?”

 Well, we are here.